 In 2020, about 18% of adults in California reported excessive drinking, which includes episodes of binge drinking or heavy drinking in the previous month.1 In 2021, 12% of adults in California reported using drugs (excluding cannabis) for non-medical reasons.2

-- Men were more likely to engage in excessive drinking, with numbers at 22% compared to 14.2% of women.
+Men were more likely to engage in excessive drinking, with numbers at 22%.

-- White people had the highest rates of excessive drinking, followed by Hispanic and then Black people.
+White people had the highest rates of excessive drinking, followed by Hispanic and Black people.

 Cost of Drug Rehab in Huntington Beach, CA

 The cost of addiction care can vary significantly.
 The type of program you choose will determine what your out-of-pocket costs are.
 Some factors that affect cost include:

 Whether the program is an inpatient or outpatient program